helixyte/everest/README.rst

-:mod:`everest` is an extension of the popular :mod:`Pyramid` framework aimed at simplifying the development of REST applications.
+`everest` is an extension of the popular `Pyramid` framework aimed at simplifying the development of REST applications.

-:mod:`everest` features in a nutshell:
+`everest` features in a nutshell:

  * A resource declaration framework that allows you to expose an entity domain model through a REST application;